 • “Toughen up.
 Life is full of disappointments.”

 • “You want to see a therapist?
 You’re not crazy.
-What are people going to think of you if they find out you’re going to see a shrink?”
+What are people going to think of you if they find out you’re seeing a psychiatrist?”

 Here’s my typical rejoinder:

-Yet, the power of the stigma of having a therapist or a mental health issue becomes overpowering, and people who need help are too afraid or embarrassed to get it.
-I know people who should be in therapy but worry about what others will think.
-And I’ve faced the same battle with stigma myself.
+Yet, the power of the stigma of having a therapist or a mental health issue becomes overwhelming, and people who need help are too afraid or embarrassed to get it.

-If I haven’t made the message clear enough in all my posts, I’ll say it again:
+If I haven’t made the message clear enough in all of my posts, I’ll say it again:

-Your mental health is crucial.
+Your mental health is critical.
 The way you think and feel affects your every action and decision.
 Don’t take it lightly.
-When you have the flu or a cold, you go to a doctor.
-If you’re depressed, anxious, angry, stressed, worried, or simply feel like you’re not living life to the fullest, go to a therapist.
+When you have the flu or a cold, you go to a doctor or take cough medicine.
+If you’re depressed, anxious, angry, stressed, worried, or simply feel like you’re not living life to the fullest, you need to go to a therapist.

 Go to a therapist.